 Ultrasound allows minimally invasive assessment of the abdomen, including detection of fluid, enlarged organs, tumours and obstructions.
 It is also used to confirm pregnancy.

-Outside of office hours, in the event of an emergency, please phone the regular clinic number and follow the prompts to be directed to an after-hours veterinary hospital in either Hamilton or Auckland.
+Outside of office hours, in the event of an emergency, please phone the regular clinic number and follow the prompts to be directed to our triage service.

 Sick animals are monitored closely in a climate-controlled environment by the vets and nursing staff.